The Sugar Shack was a gingerbread house for Festival of Trees Grande Prairie 2009 designed and created by Redawna Kalynchuk from Nutmeg Disrupted.

 I have a rough idea of what my building will look like and for the first time I have the design and name picked out early.

-I have been know to, at times push it right to the sign up deadline before I nailed down the perfect name and idea.
+I have been known to, at times push it right to the sign-up deadline before I nailed down the perfect name and idea.

 Feels good to be ahead of the game this year!

 I stopped by The Home Depot yesterday to pick up my board and will start the sketches this evening on my 2010 competition entry.

 I draw the complete house on paper then plot it out on the board.
 Patterns are made, then the fun begins!

 These weeks shout out is to……Mr Koscielnuk, my high school drafting teacher!
 Little did I know, back then, that drafting would be so handy in the kitchen?!?!?!
 Thanks Mr. K!

 Now to get down to the nitty gritty……